microsoft/PartnerResources/_docs/Security/Security Copilot.md

 ## Events

-[Register now](https://msuspartners.eventbuilder.com/event/74224) for Maximizing Customer Success with Security Copilot: How to Prepare for Optimal Results delivereid by Microsoft GPS Architects.
+[Register now](https://msuspartners.eventbuilder.com/event/74224) for Maximizing Customer Success with Security Copilot: How to Prepare for Optimal Results delivered by Microsoft GPS Architects.

-Agenda:

-* Introduction to AI/ML
-* What are Large Language Models (LLMs)
-* Overview of ChatGPT and GPT-4
-* Today's Threat Landscape
-* Overview of Security Copilot
-* Partner Opportunities
-* Microsoft Sentinel Integration with OpenAI
-* Microsoft Sentinel Integration with Azure OpenAI
-* Updates to Azure OpenAI
-* Question & Answers

 ## Features